2kunal6/airflow_tutorial/README.md

   ![Dag_details](https://github.com/2kunal6/airflow_tutorial/assets/12296594/6b15d194-56ec-4b69-af55-8d591be9cfe2)

+- default_args: Configuration values that we can pass to the DAG constructor so that it can be passed to each task's constructor.

 ## Operators
 - There are a large number of operators available provided out of the box both from Airflow and third-parties that can be used to accomplish different kind of tasks.
 Apart from that we can also write our own operators with custom logic to achieve specific use-cases.
 Having the ability to write our own operators makes Airflow very flexible.